 Implemented a proof of concept service mesh to break Scala monolith service into microservices.
 Proposal was added to the company technical roadmap for 2023.
 Implemented an internal endpoint to assist with data compliance requests.
 Defined and implemented Service Level Objectives (SLOs) for 3 of Hootsuite's core internal services.

 Legist is a web platform that allows users to digest policies in an efficient and accessible manner.
 Legist allows users view automagically summarize pieces of policy + legislation while still maintaining the key takeaways, view and filter policies by category, and subscribe to periodic rollups on updates.
 Frontend was built with React + Typescript + Chakra UI.
 Text summarization was done using DistilBART, Named-entity recognition with BERT, and zero-shot text categorization using BART.
+All models were served with BentoML.
 Built at Hack the North 2020++, winning the Founder Institute Fellowship Prize and finalist among over 3000+ participants

 ctrl-v is a modern, open-source pastebin with LaTeX and Markdown rendering support.
 Any user can create a paste without an account, with the ability to protect it with a password and set an expiry date.
 Additionally, ctrl-v does code highlighting as well as LaTeX and Markdown rendering.
 Pastes are stored in a MongoDB Atlas instance.
 Backend is a containerized Go service deployed on Google Cloud Run.
 Frontend is a React app deployed via Firebase Hosting.